nas5w/interview-guide/blog/src/pages/posts/solving-leetcode-problems.md

 Before you even start practicing, make a plan.
 How many days, weeks, or months will you practice before you start interviewing?
 How many days per week?
 Which days?
 How many hours those days?
 Which problems do you plan on solving (Note: I'm a big proponent of starting with the NeetCode 150!).

-If you don't make a plan (and preferrably write it down), you will likely do one of two things: (1) have no structure and therefore not study or (2) have no structure and therefore study way too much and burn yourself out.
+If you don't make a plan (and preferably write it down), you will likely do one of two things: (1) have no structure and therefore not study or (2) have no structure and therefore study way too much and burn yourself out.

 This is especially important if you have family or dependents who rely on you.
 When you have a plan, they will _also_ know when you're planning on being busy and it's always good to have shared expectations.